realtyem/synapse-workers/README.md

   default is 2048.

 ### Connection compression
+The default gzip buffer settings is 32 4k, so we will allow adjusting this by piggy-backing on `NGINX_PROXY_BUFFER_SIZE_BYTES` in a following section
 * *NGINX_GZIP_COMP_LEVEL*: The compression level of responses.
 Default is 1.
 Higher is more compressed at the expense of more CPU used.
 Tradeoffs above 1 didn't seem worth the additional CPU.